birdsofblacksand/birdsofblacksand.github.io/draft.md

 * But there's another, more practical problem with roll-high-under systems - they can be unintuitive for players at the table.
     * For example, how do we handle a critical successes and fumbles?
 In a roll-high system, rolling 20 is best and 1 is worst.
     * For roll-under systems, this is reversed - less popular today, but still immediately recognizable the moment the die finishes rolling.
+1 good, 20 bad.
-    * For roll-high-under systems, a critical success is *rolling your stat exactly*.
+    * But for roll-high-under systems, a critical success is *rolling your stat exactly*.
     * This might be recognizable to the player who rolled it, but means a delayed reaction at best for the rest of the table.

 * But then, some heroes walk into the bar..